nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-7116.md

          facet_wrap(~Description, nrow=1, scales = "free_x")

     number_of_species <- p$data$Species %>% unique() %>% length()
-    # Don't save legend if the number of species to plot is gsreater than 30
+    # Don't save legend if the number of species to plot is greater than 30
     if(number_of_species > 30) {
       p <- p + theme(legend.position = "none")
     }